lcgillies/TestGitHubPages/swt-anaplan-sfdc-sync/readme.md

+#Synch Anaplan to Salesforce
+###swt-anaplan-sfdc-sync

 ##Process account and sales coverage segments from Anaplan to Salesforce

-###swt-anaplan-sfdc-sync

 1. Once a day, poll Anaplan
 1. Export the Account Segmentation model (which one is defined in the {accountsegmentation.modelname} global
 1. Payload is converted to JSON and logged to the Audit flow (async)